Goals

 Go through the Makefile with your tablemates to identify its components and add comments to document the various structures (variables, targets, recipes, pattern rules, etc.).

-• Trace what happens when you issue make with no command-line arguments.
-What target does make build by default?
-How does it determine which actions to take to build that target?
+makewith no command-line arguments.
+What target doesmakebuild by default?
+How does it determine which actions to take to build that target? - If you make an edit to

-• If you remove just the file blink-actled.bin and make, just one command is re-run.
+blink-actled.binand then reissuemake, just one command is re-run.
 Which is it?
 Why is this different that before?
-How does make determine which commands must be re-run?
+How doesmakedetermine which commands must be re-run? - What does

 3. Testing (20 min)

 An effective developer knows testing goes hand-in-hand with writing code.
 The better your tests and more timely your efforts, the sooner you will find your bugs and the easier your debugging will be.
-To help you grow this important skill, assignments will include a required testing component along with our guidance on testing structure and strategies.
+To help you grow this important skill, your assignments will incorporate a required testing component.

 Running bare metal means no standard libraries, and furthermore we don't have printf (yet!).
 To get something akin to assert, we have to cobble it up ourselves and given our limited resources, it will be rather primitive.
 There is an blue "ACT" (activity) LED onboard the Mango Pi that we will use to signal success and failure.
 Our bare bones assert is going to blink the blue ACT LED to report a failure.